Billmate/opencart/README.md

 # Important
 This plugin will not work with php lower than PHP 5

+OpenCart V1 USERS Attention
+Before uploading the new plugin you will need to delete the folder "extension" in both catalog and admin in our plugin.

 ## Changelog

+### 2.2.2.1 (2017-03-02)
+* Fix - Legacy opencart total model paths.

 ### 2.2.2 (2017-03-01)
 * Compatibility - Php 7.0